 Fall photography is the perfect season and hobby to crack out your winter woollies and chunky knit sweaters (which I’ll come to shortly).
 But before that how about getting some animated portraits in this colourful season of your loved ones.

 Get the kids dressed up in their wellies and go splashing the puddles.
 Shoot in shutter priority or manual mode and turn up the dial to 1/1000th make sure you get that super crisp splash as the water goes everywhere.

 Try out some creative crops too.
 Hide faces behind big leaves, try out some cloning techniques with your partner hiding behind different trees.

-Or how about practising your creative portraits and limit yourself to only taking close up photos of your subject – aim to tell the shot but without photographing the whole person.
+Or how about practising your cameo shots and limiting yourself to only taking close up photos of your subject – aim to tell the shot but without photographing the whole person.

-If you find yourself faced with a babbling brook on a woodland walk, then crack out the tripod and try some long exposures on the water.
-Capturing that contrast of silky-smooth water against hard rocks looks amazing when you’ve got the exposure right.
+If you find yourself faced with a babbling brook on a fall photography woodland walk, then crack out the tripod.
+Try some long exposures on the water and aim to capture the motion of the water.
+Photograph the contrast of silky-smooth water against hard rocks looks amazing when you’ve got the exposure right.

 Use your camera’s AEB (auto exposure bracketing) feature or HDR mode if you have one to really hype up the dynamic range.
 You can even give focus stacking a go to increase the depth of field.
 The opportunities are endless.

 We hope you’ve enjoyed some of these tips for autumnal photography.
 There is so much opportunity to capture creative images during the fall season there is no excuse to stay at home with a cup of cocoa – you can do that while you edit your wonderful autumnal shots!